neo4j-contrib/community/README.md

 # Neo4j Community Working Group

-The Neo4j Community Working Group is a public collaboration for managing these shared resources:
+The Neo4j Community Working Group is a public collaboration f:

+Goals:

+1. As a Community of Passion, advocating graph thinking to realize the value in relationships
+2. As a Community of Practice, creating graph solutions to data challenges
+3. As a Community of Product, helping people use the Neo4j graph platform

+## Community Resources

 - [Neo4j Community Forums](https://community.neo4j.com) - threaded discussion forums, perfect for Q&A
 - [Neo4j Discord Server](https://discord.com/invite/neo4j) - live chat, for timely discussions